Affective Video Content Analysis: Decade Review and New Perspectives: Emotion Models from Psychology

-Emotions are present in our daily life and they greatly influence our human consciousness.
-Generally speaking, emotion is a spontaneously generated mental state or feeling, an attitude experience of human beings about whether something objective meets their needs \cite{r2}.
-This experience is subjective in that different people may have different emotions about the same objective thing, and also this experience is regular in that the social nature of human beings makes people in the same social environment have a consistent tendency to have the same emotion about the same objective thing.
+Emotions play a significant role in our daily lives, exerting profound effects on human consciousness.
+Generally, emotions are spontaneously generated psychological states or feelings, representing an attitude or experience of individuals toward whether objective things satisfy their own needs \cite{minsky1988society}.
+This experience is subjective, with potential variations among different individuals in response to the same objective stimuli.
+Simultaneously, it exhibits a certain regularity, and the social nature of humanity results in a consistent tendency among individuals in the same social environment regarding emotions toward the same objective stimuli.

-In emotion recognition tasks, researchers frequently use two distinct approaches to describe emotions.
-One approach is the categorical emotion states (CES), where emotions are labeled into discrete categories, meaning that the results of emotion recognition must be selected from a predetermined list of labels for words.
-For instance, the six-emotion model (anger, disgust, fear, happiness, sadness, and surprise) proposed by Ekman \cite{r3} and Mikels' eight-emotion model (amusement, anger, awe, satisfaction, disgust, excitement, fear, and sadness) \cite{r4}.
-As psychological theory has evolved, categorical emotion models have become more diverse and precise, and in addition to the eight basic emotion categories, Plutchik \cite{r5} organized each emotion into three intensities, as shown in Figure \ref{1}, thus providing a richer set.
-For example, the three intensities of joy and fear are ecstasy → happiness → tranquility and terror → fear → unease, respectively.
-The tree-level grouping proposed by Parrott \cite{r6}, which divides emotions into one, two, and three categories, is another representative model of discrete emotions.
-As shown in Figure \ref{2}, for instance, a three-level emotion has two fundamental categories, positive and negative, at level 1, six categories, anger, fear, joy, love, sadness, and surprise, at level 2, and 25 refined emotion categories at level 3.
+In affective computing tasks, researchers often use two different methods to describe emotions.
+One method is the categorical emotion states (CES), which categorizes emotions into discrete categories.
+In other words, the result of emotion recognition must be selected from a predefined list of word labels, such as the six emotion models proposed by Ekman \cite{ekman1992argument} (anger, disgust, fear, happiness, sadness, surprise) and the eight emotion models by Mikels \cite{mikels2005emotional} (amusement, anger, awe, contentment, disgust, excitement, fear, and sadness).
+With the development of psychological theories, discrete emotion models have become increasingly diverse and precise.
+Apart from the eight basic emotion categories, Plutchik \cite{plutchik1982psychoevolutionary} organized each emotion into three intensities, as shown in Fig. \ref{fig6}, thereby providing a richer set.
+For example, the three intensities of joy and fear are respectively ecstasy, happiness, serenity and terror, fear, unease.
+Another representative discrete emotion model is the tree hierarchical grouping proposed by Parrott \cite{parrott2001emotions}, which divides emotions into first, second, and third categories.
+For instance, a three-tier emotion is designed with two basic categories at level 1 (positive and negative), six categories at level 2 (anger, fear, happiness, love, sadness, surprise), and 25 refined emotional categories at level 3, as shown in Fig. \ref{fig7}.